Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Discussion and Future Work

+\textit{\textbf{Future design implications:}} In this approach, the adversary will not observe all the users' profiles constantly, or it will have blackout periods of the profiles (detecting deletions with significant delay).
+However, this introduces a couple of challenges, such as the trade-off between transparency/openness and privacy.
+Furthermore, rate-limiting large-scale crawlers in social platforms remains to be a challenge~\cite{vastel2020fp,mondal2012defending}.

-Finally, four of the participants suggest that rather than deleting a sensitive post, users can edit them and when they become comfortable enough with the edits then they can either delete it or just leave it on their profile.
+\paragraph{Morphing the posts' text} Finally, four of the participants suggest that users can edit their sensitive posts rather than deleting them.
+When they become comfortable enough with the edits, then they can either delete them or leave them on their profile.
 Participant $P62$ wrote---\textit{``Altering the post completely and then delete it.
-If tried to recover, the post would be completely different.''} Although post edits are not permitted in some of the social platforms (e.g., Twitter), the automation of this procedure by the platforms can be an interesting future work.
+If tried to recover, the post would be completely different.''}

+\textit{\textbf{Future design implications:}} This interesting proposal can be considered a feature of the platform itself, where this transition of the texts is automated.
+This process would involve syntactic (e.g., passivization, clefting, adjunct movement, etc.) and semantic (e.g., grafting, pruning, substitution, etc.) transformations.
+If the text morphing is performed without the users' input, then the platform itself will not know what is sensitive to the users, which also removes the platform's trust.
+The only burden that the users will face is that the audience of the posts at a later time will observe the morphed version of the post and not the exact original text of the user.